My Housewife Routine (Reader Questions)

 Maybe we all hope that somehow, by reading about others’ routines, we’ll discover one that works perfectly for us.
 That seems to be the case with most of the emails I get asking about my housewife routine.
 Here’s the one I received today.

-I’m a new wife, and since losing my job I’m now a housewife.
-I really want to be good at it, but there’s so much to do!
-We don’t have kids, and yet I feel like I’m struggling more than some moms I know just trying to keep our house clean all the time.
+I’m a new wife and since losing my job I’m now a housewife.
+I really want to be good at it but there’s so much to do!
+We don’t have kids, yet I feel like I’m struggling more than some moms I know just trying to keep our house clean all the time.
 Your printable chore charts and all your explanations are helping, but I have to ask how you manage it.
 I always feel like it’s not right to stop cleaning until the house is finished but it’s NEVER finished.

 How do you fit it all in on your schedule?

 There is a world of difference between writing a blog about how to make housework easier and coming up with a workable housewife routine.

 Like everyone, I have high-energy days… and days when just changing TV channels seems like a lot of work.
 Add in a busy pre-teen who’s involved in some extra-curricular activities, two rambunctious cats, and a husband being treated for brain cancer, and there is NO WAY my house could be perfectly spotless even if I cleaned 24/7.
 Nor should you expect yours to be that way, either!

 The goal of my blog is to empower you to do your housework based on the schedule you’re most comfortable with.
 I think sometimes we read words like “weekly cleaning routine” and think that means we absolutely must schedule living room cleaning on Mondays, for instance, bedroom cleanings on Tuesday, and so on.

 In fact, every time I’ve tried assigning specific chores to specific days, something has come up to derail my plans.
 The result?
 I get frustrated and blow it all off until the house is in such disarray that I can’t possibly tolerate it one more day.
 Plus, I feel like a failure.